 Henry David Thoreau Prize

 Established in 2010 by writer and naturalist Dale Peterson, the Henry David Thoreau Prize is awarded annually to a writer demonstrating literary excellence in nature writing.
-Previous winners are Gretel Ehrlich, E. O. Wilson, Gary Snyder, and Peter Matthiessen.
+Previous winners are Gretel Ehrlich, E. O. Wilson, Gary Snyder, Peter Matthiessen, and T. C. Boyle.

 Diane Ackerman is the winner of the 2015 Henry David Thoreau Prize.
 Join us in honoring Ackerman and the spirit of Thoreau on Thursday, February 12th, at 6:30pm at the MIT Media Lab.

 Poet, essayist, and naturalist, Diane Ackerman is the author of two dozen highly acclaimed works of nonfiction and poetry, including The Zookeeper’s Wife and A Natural History of the Senses.

 Ackerman’s latest nonfiction book, The Human Age: The World Shaped by Us, celebrates the natural world and human ingenuity, while exploring how the human race has become the single dominant force of change on the whole planet, and the many earth-shaking changes that now affect every part of our lives and those of our fellow creatures.